lucasmaehn/blog_article_packnet-sfm/blog.md

 ## Contributions of the Paper
-This paper builds on top of previous works in unsupervised monocular depth estimation using structure from motion.
+The paper builds on top of previous works in unsupervised monocular depth estimation using structure from motion.
 By replacing the previous used network architecture for the depth estimator, the authors expect less information loss during the feature encoding and decoding stages of the network.
 By introducting weak velocity supervision at training time, the authors additionally aim to solve the problem of scale ambiguity for unsupervised monocular depth estimation using the structure from motion approach.

 ### PackNet Architecture
 The model architecture used in previous approaches (a U-Net architecture) was initially intended for image segmentation tasks, which do not depend on encoding spatial information as much as tasks like depth estimation.
 This is why the authors of this paper proposed a novel network architecture which use packing and unpacking blocks to respectively replace the encoding and decoding stages of the U-Net architecture.
 The authors claim that using these blocks, the network can more efficiently compress spatial features, which result in less information loss, allowing the network to almost perfectly reproduce input images.